hypervideo/svc-taco/README.md

 ### Limited Resources

 [hypervideo](https://github.com/hypervideo/hyper.video) uses `VideoEncoder` from the `WebCodec` API.
-However, `VideoEncoder`'s SVC capabilities is quite limited, as it only supports temporal scalability.
+However, `VideoEncoder`'s SVC capabilities are quite limited, as it only supports temporal scalability.

 It is well known that WebRTC's video encoder supports both temporal and spatial scalability.
 WebRTC's most aggressive [`scalabilityMode`](https://www.w3.org/TR/webrtc-svc/#scalabilitymodes*) with a 2:1 resolution is `L3T3`.